MicrosoftDocs/microsoft-style-guide/styleguide/acronyms.md

 ## Don’t create acronyms from product or feature names

 Always
-spell out Microsoft product and feature names to protect our trademarks and brand names.
-Exceptions require approval from CELA and your Brand Director—see your group’s style guide for details.
+spell out Microsoft product and feature names.

 ## Only use acronyms that your audience is familiar with

-Check your group's editorial style guide to see whether an acronym is appropriate for your content.
-The A–Z word list also has guidelines for many common acronyms, and some acronyms are so widely used that they’re in *[The American Heritage Dictionary](https://ahdictionary.com/).*
+The A–Z word list has guidelines for many common acronyms, and some acronyms are so widely used that they’re in *[The American Heritage Dictionary](https://ahdictionary.com/).*

 ## If you have to use an acronym, also spell out the term for clarity